International Master Degree Program: Energy Technology

 The 5 best reasons to participate in the program

-- The Master’s Degree Program in Energy Technology includes a wide array of energy studies aimed at the fundamental preparation and practical training.
+The Master’s Degree Program in Energy Technology includes a wide array of energy studies aimed at fundamental preparation and practical training.

-- The program offers a unique opportunity to undertake an internship in leading Russian energy companies and a semester abroad at foreign partner University.
+The program offers a unique opportunity to undertake an internship in leading Russian energy companies and a semester abroad at a foreign partner University.

 What sets your program apart from other programs?